HallLab/paper_2020_tpot_actg/README.md

   1) Load the rare variant data
   2) Load the residuals from regression with covariates
   3) Optimize and save TPOT pipeline based on the 'FeatureSetSelector-Transformer-Regressor' template
-  4) Score the optimized pipeline and save the results (this was repeated later as well)
+  4) Score the optimized pipeline and plot the regression results.

 ### run_tpot_exome_residuals_permuted.py